Ha Giang Loop In Vietnam – All You Need To Know [2023]

 Day three started off slow for me as I knew that the last leg of the journey back to Ha Giang was only a 2.5-hour ride from Du Gia.

-I had a big breakfast and a coffee at the hostel in the morning before setting off.
+I had a big breakfast (which was included) and a coffee at the homestay in the morning before setting off.

-Before you leave Du Gia, I highly recommend visiting the Du Gia Waterfall, a short ten-minute ride from the village.
+Before you leave Du Gia, I highly recommend visiting the Du Gia Waterfall, a short 10-minute ride from the village.

-If you are using google maps on your phone, the Du Gia waterfall is very easy to find.
-You’ll find a dirt car park at the end of the trail, park your bike here and hike along the edge of the running stream for five to ten minutes until you reach the falls.
+Du Gia waterfall is very easy to find and you’ll find a dirt car park at the end of the trail where you can safely park your bike and hike along the edge of the running stream for five to ten minutes until you reach the falls.

 Click here to see the pin location of Du Gia Waterfall on Google Maps.